The International Monetary Fund said that macroeconomic conditions in Egypt have improved. Reuters

 Bookmark

-The International Monetary Fund on Wednesday completed its reviews of Egypt's economic reform programmes and a separate Resilience and Sustainability Facility (RSF) programme, unlocking roughly $2.3 billion in funding for Cairo.
+The International Monetary Fund on Wednesday completed its reviews of two Egyptian reform programmes, unlocking about $2.3 billion in funding for Cairo.

-“The authorities’ stabilisation measures continue to take effect,” IMF deputy managing director Nigel Clarke said in a statement.
+“The authorities’ stabilisation measures continue to take effect,” IMF deputy managing director Nigel Clarke said.

 The IMF and Egypt agreed to an expanded $8 billion, 46-month loan in 2024 after first agreeing to a programme in 2022.
-The Arab world's most populous economy at the time was faced with high inflation and a foreign currency reserve shortage.
+At the time, the Arab world's most populous country was faced with high inflation and a foreign currency reserve shortage.

-Significant investment pledges from the UAE, as well as capital injections from the World Bank and European that year, had also helped to prevent an economic crisis in the country.
+Significant investment pledges from the UAE, as well as capital injections from the World Bank and Europe that year, had also helped to prevent an economic crisis in the country.

 In its latest monetary policy report, the Central Bank of Egypt said it expects to see a “cautiously improving macroeconomic outlook” with inflation projected to ease in the short-term.

-The IMF said Egypt's progress on implementing structural reforms have been uneven, with authorities making slower-than-expected progress on reducing the state's footprint.
-High public debt and elevated gross financing needs are also weighing on its medium-term growth, prospects, the fund said.
+The IMF said Egypt's progress on implementing structural reforms has been uneven, with authorities making slower-than-expected advances on reducing the state's footprint.
+High public debt and elevated gross financing needs are also weighing on its medium-term growth prospects, the fund said.

-The IMF said that the path moving forward is for Egypt's economy to transition to one that is sustainable and led by the private sector.
+The IMF said that the path forwards is for Egypt's economy to transition to one that is sustainable and led by the private sector.

 It added that downside risks “remain significant” with geopolitical tension still gripping the region.